isabellylimals/isabellylimals/README.md

 ### About me 👩
 I'm passionate about technology and love exploring new tools and programming languages.
-I enjoy reading books, listening to music, and stargazing—I have a deep fascination with astronomy and the mysteries of the universe. 🌌
+I enjoy reading books, listening to music, and stargazing.
+I have a deep fascination with astronomy and the mysteries of the universe. 🌌
 I'm always eager to learn and collaborate on exciting projects that challenge me to grow.

 ---